The Australian Council of Professions defines a ‘Profession‘ as:

 It is inherent in the definition of a Profession that a code of ethics governs the activities of each Profession.
 Such codes require behaviour and practice beyond the personal moral obligations of an individual.
 They define and demand high standards of behaviour in respect to the services provided to the public and in dealing with professional colleagues.
-Further, these codes are enforced by the Profession and are acknowledged and accepted by the community.Australian Council of Professions, 2003
+Often these codes are enforced by the Profession and are acknowledged and accepted by the community.Australian Council of Professions, 2003

-Being a member of a Profession, eg a ‘Professional‘, is generally seen as an indicator of integrity, ethics, trust and expertise.
+Being a member of a Profession, e.g. a ‘Professional‘, is generally seen as an indicator of integrity, ethics, trust and expertise.

 What is a Professional?

 Traditionally, a ‘Professional‘ is someone who derives their income from their specific knowledge or experience – as opposed to a worker, hobbyist or amateur without formal education.
 This meaning still carries through today to areas such as sport.
-However, in the Professions a “Professional” has a broader meaning, typically around some moral or ethical foundation within the practice of a specific and usually established expertise.
+However, in the Professions, a “Professional” has a broader meaning, typically around some moral or ethical foundation within the practice of a specific and usually established expertise.

 A Professional is a member of a Profession.
 Professionals are governed by codes of ethics and profess commitment to competence, integrity and morality, altruism and the promotion of the public good within their expert domain.
-Professionals are accountable to those they serve and to society.1 2Evetts, J., ‘Sociological Analysis of Professionalism: Past, Present and Future’, Comparative Sociology 10, 2011
+Professionals are accountable to those they serve and to society.1 21: Evetts, J., ‘Sociological Analysis of Professionalism: Past, Present and Future’, Comparative Sociology 10, 2011

 2: Freidson, E., ‘Professionalism: The Third Logic’, Polity Press, London, 2001

 What is Professionalism?

 ‘Professionalism’ is defined as the personally held beliefs of a Professional about their own conduct as a member of a Profession.
-It is often linked to the upholding of the principles, laws, ethics and conventions of a Profession in form of a code of practice.
+It is often linked to the upholding of the principles, laws, ethics and conventions of a Profession in the form of a code of practice.

 Why is Professionalism still relevant?

-The essay maintains that ‘ethical considerations and obligations lead to and maintain trust on the parts of those served and are the essence of professionalism.
+The essay maintains that ‘ethical considerations and obligations lead to and maintain trust in the parts of those served and are the essence of professionalism.
 There is no definition of professionalism – even a rough outline of professionalism’s characteristics – that does not include a central component of ethics and altruism.’

-Dr Beaton contends that ‘as long as professionals and professions hold on to this essence of professionalism – even, and especially, in an age of globalisation – they will survive and flourish, and professionalism will fulfil its role in serving humanity.’
+Dr Beaton also contends that ‘as long as professionals and professions hold on to this essence of professionalism – even, and especially, in an age of globalisation – they will survive and flourish, and professionalism will fulfil its role in serving humanity.’